 ENERGY MANAGEMENT SERVICES AGREEMENT

-This Agreement (Agreement) is made as of March ___, 2001 by and between Frontera Generation Limited Partnership (FRONTERA), a Delaware limited partnership, and Enron Power Marketing, Inc. (EPMI), a Delaware corporation.
-Frontera and EPMI are referred to sometimes as Party or Parties as the context may require.
+This Agreement (Agreement) is made effective as of March ___, 2001 by and between Frontera Generation Limited Partnership (FRONTERA), a Delaware limited partnership, and Enron Power Marketing, Inc. (EPMI), a Delaware corporation.
+FRONTERA and EPMI are referred to sometimes as Party or Parties as the context may require.

 THE PARTIES REPRESENT, AS FOLLOWS: